nfms4redd/portal/doc/portal/description.rst

 Inline Legends
 --------------

- When the layer has one only category (in the case of country boundary layers for instance), an inline legend icon is shown at the left of its label in the :ref:`layers pane <layers-pane>`.
+When the layer has one single category (in the case of country boundary layers for instance), an inline legend icon is shown at the left of its label in the :ref:`layers pane <layers-pane>`.

 .. figure:: img/layer_inline_legend.png
    :align: center